Murton, Cumbria

-Murton is a small village and civil parish in the Eden District of Cumbria, England.
+Murton is a small village and civil parish in Westmorland and Furness, Cumbria, England.
 The parish had a population of 330 in 2001, rising to 360 at the 2011 Census.
-Settlements within the parish include the villages of Hilton, Langton, Brackenber and various small farms, houses and cottages.
+Settlements within the parish include the villages of Hilton, Langton, and Brackenber as well as various small farms, houses and cottages.
 The town of Appleby-in-Westmorland is to the south-west.